How we can support you

 There are a number of ways we can assist you with the care and support you need.
 We'll work with you to consider the best, and most cost effective, ways to meet your needs.

 Ageing Well Southwark is a new flexible service to help older people and their carers discover and access a range of support and community resources in Southwark.
-The service will offer personalised planning to make it easier for older people to find the support they need and discover new and meaningful opportunities to make friends, feel closer to their communities and ensure they are able to live as independent as possible for as long as possible.
-The service will have sites across Southwark where you can come-in, as well a phone line and a website, to get information about practical services, such as Age UK’s Handyperson, nail cutting and advice services, adaptations and support in the home, plus a huge range of exciting social activities and groups to take part in.
+The service will offer personalised planning to make it easier for older people and their Carers to find the support they need.

 Ageing Well Southwark offers:

-- support to enable older people and carers to participate in their local communities and access the wide range of services available, including leisure and social activities which promote physical and mental wellbeing and can help address the underlying causes of social care needs
+- support to help older people and carers to be involved in their local communities and to access a range of services, including leisure and social activities.
+These activities promote physical and mental wellbeing and can help address the causes of social care needs.

 - specialist information and advice, including advice relating to: